Jules Chametzky: The Massachusetts Review

 In 1958, Chametzky penned a memo suggesting that the University of Massachusetts's English Department sponsor a new literary magazine; the following year, the Massachusetts Review, a quarterly publication, was launched.
 The name of the magazine was chosen to honor an earlier journal, Emerson's Massachusetts Quarterly Review.
-Chametzky was the second managing editor of the journal and, from 1963–74, co-edited the Review with John Hicks and others.
-Chametzky would be asked to return as co-editor in the 90s, and, in 2001, he became MR's Editor Emeritus.
+Chametzky was the second managing editor of the journal and, from 1963 to 1974, co-edited the Review with John Hicks and others.
+Chametzky would be asked to return as co-editor in the 1990s, and, in 2001, he became MR's Editor Emeritus.

 From its inception, the magazine had the support of the German and History departments as well as English, and when the English professor Sidney Kaplan—who would in 1970 become a founding member of the University's W.E.B.
 Du Bois Department of Afro-American Studies—joined the planning committee, the magazine's scope extended further.
 In a chapter from Enlarging America, the Harvard literary scholar Susanne Klingentein offers a description by Chametzky of the publication's editorial goals during its formative years: “We wanted to break the logjam of ideas represented by the New Criticism and formalism,” he commented; publishing so-called "marginal" voices (e.g., Jewish, black, and women writers) was one way of "letting in fresh political and ideological currents."
 Responding to the tumultuous times, in 1969 Chametzky and Kaplan put together a collection of essays from the first ten years of MR; Julius Lester, in the New York Times, called Black and White in American Culture "a rare anthology [...] with a higher degree of relevance than almost any other book of its kind."

 In 1967, when the Council of Literary Magazines and Presses (CLMP) was formed by combining two previous organizations, Chametzky was a founding member and its first secretary.
 The organization's original name, the "Coordinating Council of Literary Magazines" was given by Chametzky, chosen in order to allude to the Student Nonviolent Coordinating Committee or SNCC.
 The other signatories to the original NEH grant request letter were editors of other prominent reviews: Robie Macauley, William Phillips, George Plimpton, and Reed Whittemore.